Last Updated on

 This section of the route is not reported in our itinerary, we cycled a short section of it from the border to Quthing and back towards Maseru.
 We didn’t plan on going to Maseru and we did it only because we needed a bike mechanic, which can only be found there in the capital.
 We hitched this ride because of the bike problem, this is certainly not the most interesting part of Lesotho although it’s still nice and not boring.

-From the Palmietfontein border, the road continues well paved down to Quthing, one of the main cities of Lesotho, where there are several guesthouses and above all the main street.
+From the Palmietfontein border, the road continues well-paved down to Quthing, one of the main cities of Lesotho, where there are several guesthouses and above all the main street.
 It seems that every store loves to place big speakers on the outside and shoot music at full volume.

 We arrived on Sunday and were immediately invited by locals to a dance party with DJ sets in a bar in the village.
-Quthing is a lively place but don’t expect a “developed” town.
+Quthing is a lively place but doesn’t expect a “developed” town.

 From Quthing there are two paved roads, one goes north to the capital Maseru (A2) and the other follows the southern border to Qachas Nek (A4).
 We went north because we needed to find a mechanic for one of our bikes and, apparently, there are none except in the capital.

 The A2 road, despite going to Maseru and crossing one of the most inhabited parts of Lesotho, does not have much traffic but, from a landscape point of view, it is certainly not the most spectacular road in the country.
-If you ride this road you will pass by Mafeteng where we recommend you to visit Tshepo, a young boy who has an association called Hands of Life – Cycling, check also their Facebook page.

 By donating bicycles to children and young people they teach them a new way of moving, a job, create new ideas and in the meantime educate them about risky behaviors, in particular regarding HIV, a disease that affects 25% of the population.